nminhquang380/nminhquang380/README.md

 - 📫 How to reach me **nminhquang380@gmail.com**

-- ⚡ Facts about me **Talkative introverts, a depressed guy but trying to heal others :>**
+- ⚡ Facts about me: **a talkative introvert, a depressed guy but trying to heal others :>**

 <h3 align="left">Connect with me:</h3>
 <p align="left">